Library About Policies Scan & Deliver

 What happens if a Scan & Deliver request cannot be filled?

-If for whatever reason the journal article or book chapter is not available in our own collection, we will automatically route your request to interlibrary loan and obtain this material for you from another library.
+If for whatever reason the journal article or book chapter is not available in our own collection, we will automatically route your request to interLibrary loan and obtain this material for you from another library.
 You should receive your requested items and be notified as usual, with no disruption or delay in service.

 Are there any restrictions on Scan & Deliver requests?